jckantor/ND-Pyomo-Cookbook/CRC.md

 ### Submitting to a Queue

-Per CRC policies, the interative nodes should only be used for testing short computational jobs.
+Per CRC policies, the interactive nodes should only be used for testing short computational jobs.
 All other jobs should be submitted to a queue.

  To submit the previous project on the CRC queue, write a script that contains the following: